Payroll & Finance

 This End of Financial Year Payroll Checklist should help you identify any actions you may need to take to ensure you continue to get your payroll right.

-- Update any automatic payments – If you’ve got automatic payments set up to pay your staff make sure you update these as there are often tweaks to ACC and Student Loan thresholds that can result in small changes to an employee’s take home pay.
+Update any automatic payments – If you’ve got automatic payments set up to pay your staff make sure you update these, as there are often tweaks to ACC and Student Loan thresholds that can result in small changes to an employee’s take home pay.

-- Review changes to employee work patterns – The start of a new financial year is a great time to review any recent changes to employees’ work days or hours.
+Review changes to employee work patterns – The start of a new financial year is a great time to review any recent changes to employees’ work days or hours.
 Ensure your payroll system is up to date with the correct employee settings so it can calculate the right entitlements for leave and public holidays.

-- Claim annual leave paid out – New Zealand tax legislation allows employers to claim any Annual Leave paid out within 63 days of the end of the financial year as a deduction in that year.
-Have a chat to your accountant or bookkeeper about this.
+Claim annual leave paid out – New Zealand tax legislation allows employers to claim any Annual Leave paid out within 63 days of the end of the financial year as a deduction in that year.
+Have a chat with your accountant or bookkeeper about this.
 Total Holiday Pay Due plus Total Annual Leave Due equals the balance of outstanding leave due, as at the end of the financial year.
 You should be able to access this info via the reporting provided by your payroll system.

-- Download or update your software to account for the tax changes – Updates are applied automatically behind the scenes.
+Download or update your software to account for the tax changes – Updates are applied automatically behind the scenes.

-- Set up new pay calendars/pay frequencies – everything will roll over from the previous year!
+Set up new pay calendars/pay frequencies – everything will roll over from the previous year!

-- File anything with IRD – This is all taken care of via our automated payday filing.
+File anything with IRD – This is all taken care of via our automated payday filing.

-- Provide Certificates of Earnings – It’s useful for employees to have a record of their earnings, tax payments and deductions for the past financial year, but the old Certificate of Earnings is no longer required.
-Just invite your employees to use the employee portal for ongoing access to that information or direct them to myIR.
+Provide Certificates of Earnings – It’s useful for employees to have a record of their earnings, tax payments and deductions for the past financial year, but the old Certificate of Earnings is no longer required.
+Just invite your employees to use the employee portal for ongoing access to that information, or direct them to myIR.

 The end of the financial year can be a stressful time, but by following these steps you’ll be able to ensure that your payroll responsibilities are under control.
 If you ever need further explanation or clarification, feel free to contact our support team here at FlexiTime.
 We’re always happy to help!